Prompts

 section of the plan stream TUI.
 Plandex will build all changes proposed by the plan into a set of pending changesets for each affected file.

-Keep in mind that initially, these changes will not be directly applied to your project files.
-Instead, they will be pending in Plandex's version-controlled sandbox.
 This allows you to review the proposed changes or continue iterating and accumulating more changes.
 You can view the pending changes with plandex diff

-(for git diff format) or plandex changes
+(for git diff format in the terminal) or plandex diff --ui

 .